 There remained a problem in that the 1933 signage had been created in a process of collaboration with motorists and did not seem to serve pedestrians.
 For example, PLEASE CROSS HERE was included in the 1933 regulations, considered too conditional and quickly replaced by a forceful looking disc that asked no favour.
 Such coercive measures could only work if foot traffic was forced to comply with them.
 However, while the MoT had developed legally binding signage for wheeled vehicles, it refused to control pedestrian behaviour by making use of crossings compulsory, or ‘jay walking’ illegal.
 Instead, it desired to bring foot traffic voluntarily under the control of the signage and new order of priorities.

 A start had been made in the MoT’s The Highway Code of 1931.
 Its content was awkwardly posed between advice and legally binding regulation, giving instruction to all road users as to how to behave in the context of precedence being given to motor traffic.
 However there was little acceptance that the ‘traffic’ in ‘traffic signs’ meant anything other than motor vehicles.
 Signs for pedestrians were considered to have failed, while a popular backlash was being experienced against the repeal of national speed limits in the wake of press reports of shocking accidents and high casualty figures.
 This led to a public campaign, which was heard sympathetically by the Minister for Transport, Leslie Hore-Belisha.
 Belisha included speed limits in an amendment to The Road Traffic Act, 1934: 30mph for built-up areas, coming into effect in March 1935, inspiring the first British road sign in which head and board were combined.
+FIG 5

 The imposition of the 30mph limit was seen as a victory for non-motorists and it was the association of this with a new approach to demarcating pedestrian crossings that sold the new signage to a wider public.
 Belisha considered that to make pedestrian crossings attractive they should be given a powerful visual identity.
 The new crossings were marked by ‘beacons’, amber globes which, where possible, were to be electrically lit, with the crossings clearly delineated.
 Legislation demanded motorists gave way to pedestrians who stepped out on them.
 After a trial in London in September 1934, the beacons were extended nationwide the following July.
 Both 30 mph limit and new crossings seem to have given enough back to pedestrians to achieve the goal of acceptance amongst a larger public.

 Norton points out that for a paradigm to become stable it has to enjoy both institutional and popular support.
 The latter might have been far more difficult to achieve in the mid-1930s, given the behavioural changes it expected.
 Yet, soon the Traffic Signs became part of popular culture.
 In particular the ‘Belisha Beacon’ became a popular icon appearing as handles on everything from pencils to toasting forks.
 Through the second half of the 1930s traffic signs in general were used for the inspiration of puzzles and games and incorporated into jewellery and novelties such as teaspoons and cocktail swizzles.
 In effect such novelties acted as an adult education programme without any public expenditure.
+FIG 6